 - Bring a copy of documents that can prove you will travel as a tourist (and that you will not be working or looking for a job there and/or that you can afford this trip): Company ID, ITR, Certificate of Employment (or Business Registration Certificate), hotel reservation (if applicable), the credit card you used to book the ticket (or a copy of it if it’s not yours).

-- Be honest and consistent.
+- Be honest, consistent, and confident.
 If they ask questions, answer truthfully.
+Being honest makes you more confident because you know the details no matter how stressful it gets.
 Know your trip — you don’t need to have a printed itinerary but at least have a sort of plan in your head.
 Where will you stay?
 What sites will you visit?
 When will you return?
 The last thing you want is to appear like you’re lying even when you’re telling the truth.

 Travelers found misrepresenting the purpose of their trip as tourist shall not be cleared for departure.